Body- Worn Cameras

 450.3 USER TRAINING

-The Department shall ensure that each officer is trained in the use of the body-worn camera prior to issuance and deployment.
+The Department shall ensure that each officer is trained in the use of the BWC prior to issuance and deployment.
 The training shall include:

-Training on mandatory, discretionary and non-permissible uses of body-worn cameras
+B. Training on mandatory, discretionary and non-permissible uses of a BWC

-Periodic training on significant changes in the law pertaining to body worn cameras
+C. Periodic training on significant changes in the law pertaining to BWC's

-Additional training at periodic intervals to ensure continued effective use of the body-worn camera equipment, performance, and to incorporate changes, updates or other revisions in policies and equipment
+D. Additional training at periodic intervals to ensure continued effective use of the BWC equipment, performance, and to incorporate changes, updates or other revisions in policies and equipment

 450.4 OFFICER RESPONSIBILITIES

-Each uniformed officer (including Community Service Officers) assigned a body-worn camera and working any uniformed assignment is responsible for ensuring that they are equipped with a Department-issued body-worn camera and that the camera is fully charged and in good working order at the beginning of their shift.
+Each uniformed officer (including Community Service Officers) assigned a BWC and working any uniformed assignment is responsible for ensuring that they are equipped with a Department-issued BWC and that the camera is fully charged and in good working order at the beginning of their shift.

-Each officer assigned to an administrative assignment will be assigned a body-worn camera, which they will ensure is charged and in good working order.
-It’s understood that officers assigned to an administrative assignment may not use the camera often; however, their camera must be ready for use at all times.
+Each officer assigned to an administrative assignment will be assigned a BWC, which they will ensure is charged and in good working order.
+It's understood that officers assigned to an administrative assignment may not use the camera often; however, their camera must be ready for use at all times.

-If a device is in need of repair, officers will notify their Supervisor and turn the body-worn camera in for repair or replacement through WatchGuard.A replacement camera will be issued if available.
+If a device is in need of repair, officers will notify their Supervisor and turn the BWC in for repair or replacement and a replacement camera will be issued.

 Uniformed officers shall wear the camera on their uniform at a location that will facilitate the optimum recording field of view.

-Officers shall not deliberately remove, dismantle or tamper with any hardware and/or the evidence management software component of the body-worn camera.
+Officers shall not deliberately remove, dismantle or tamper with any hardware and/or the evidence management software component of the BWC.

-Each officer is responsible for ensuring that their assigned body-worn camera is downloaded/uploaded during their shift as needed or at the completion of their shift, or at any time their device memory is full.
-Media captured via the body-worn camera shall only be downloaded/uploaded to Department-approved secure storage.
+Each officer is responsible for ensuring that their assigned BWC is downloaded/uploaded during their shift as needed or at the completion of their shift.
+Media captured via the BWC shall only be downloaded/uploaded to Department-approved secure storage.

 450.4.1 SUPERVISOR RESPONSIBILITIES

-Supervisors will ensure that officers utilize the body-worn camera according to these policy guidelines.
+Supervisors will ensure that officers utilize the BWC according to these policy guidelines.

 Supervisors shall ensure videos related to Officer-Involved Incidents, as defined in Foster City P.D.
 Policy 310, are uploaded/downloaded as soon as possible following the event or as requested by a Supervisor.

-Supervisors completing a Use of Force investigation where a body-worn camera was used should review the video and follow procedures set forth in Foster City P.D.
+Supervisors completing a Use of Force investigation where a BWC was used shall review the video and follow procedures set forth in Foster City P.D.
 Policy 300.

 Supervisors may view an applicable video(s) prior to contacting a citizen regarding a possible citizen complaint.
 The information gathered during the viewing of the video(s) may be used during a Supervisor's efforts to reasonably resolve the situation with the citizen.
 Digital evidence captured by BWC shall be treated as an official record and handled pursuant to existing Department policies and procedures.
 All complaints will be handled in accordance with Foster City P.D.
 Policy 1020.